 Weimann was born in 1965 in Munich, where he studied the organ, church music, musicology (with a summa con laude thesis on Bach’s secco recitatives), theatre, mediæval Latin, and jazz piano, supported by a variety of federal scholarships.
 From 1990 to 1995, Weimann taught music theory, improvisation, and Jazz at the Munich Musikhochschule.
 Since 1998, he has been giving master classes in harpsichord and historical performance practice at institutions such as Lunds University in Malmö and the Bremen Musikhochschule, and also at North American universities such as Berkeley (University of California), Dartmouth College in New Hampshire, McGill in Montreal, and Mount Allison in New Brunswick.
 Since 2007 he has conducted several acclaimed opera productions at the Amherst Early Music Festival.
 He now teaches at the University of British Columbia and directs the Baroque Orchestra Mentorship Programme there.

 A multiple Juno and Grammy nominee, Weimann can be heard on some 100 CDs.
 Recent highlights include an Opus and Juno award winning CD of Handel oratorio arias with superstar soprano Karina Gauvin, a recording of Bach’s St. John’s Passion with Les Voix Baroques /Arion Baroque Orchestra, and a complete Juno nominated recording of Handel’s Orlando with the Pacific Baroque Orchestra that was also awarded a Gramophone Editor’s Choice award.

 Alex lives with his wife, three children and pets in Ladner BC, and tries to spend as much time as possible in his garden.

-To purchase tickets to a PBO concert, please click here.
+To watch a Pacific Baroque Orchestra concert, please click here.